Introduction

 - This quote (from Michael Harrington et al, Socialism, New York 1972; HDS eds) is taken from a fairly comprehensive historical summary of the term 'democratic socialism', published by the Rosa Luxemberg Foundation in 2024 and accessible here.

-- Some organizations, analysts and reference works use the expression 'democratic socialism' almost interchangeably with social democracy.
+- Many organizations, analysts and reference works use the expression 'democratic socialism' almost interchangeably with social democracy.
 The U.K. Labour Party, for instance, identifies itself (per clause IV) as a democratic socialist party.
-The World Population Review identifies 19 liberal democracies as 'democratic socialist'.
-Others apply the term more narrowly to describe only the Nordic countries, or those socialist parties that seek some form of revolution solely through the electoral system.
+The World Population Review categorizes 19 liberal democracies as 'democratic socialist'.
+Others apply the term more narrowly to describe only Nordic countries, or those socialist parties that seek 'revolution' through the ballot box.
 Usage has also changed significantly over time.
 Many commentators place democratic socialism somewhere on a linear scale between social democracy and socialism, ignoring its primary socialist core and inherently pluralist nature.
 Usage history.
 The working definition we use is in keeping with definitions put forward by Wikipedia, the Encyclopedia Britannica and Merriam Webster dictionary.